Cooking On The Ranch

 Challah bread stuffed with cream cheese and mangos for Mango stuffed french toast.

-Prepared the evening before with an overnight rest in the refrigerator, it was baked the next morning for an indulgent treat.
-Actually this dish benefits from its overnight soak.
+• Make Ahead: Prepare this the evening before.
+This dish benefits from an overnight soak in the refrigerator.
 The bread absorbs the eggy coating and the filling firms up overnight.

 A fork cutting a slice of mango cream cheese stuffed french toast with a side of fresh raspberries

-This cream cheese stuffed French toast includes mangos that have been sauteed in a big dollop of butter and sprinkled with sugar.
+This French toast bake with challah bread includes mangos that have been sauteed in a big dollop of butter and sprinkled with sugar.
 Challah bread is then sliced and smeared with the cream cheese and mangos, then assembled like a sandwich.
 The half and half and egg mixture is poured over the top before its overnight soak.

 Even though the Mangos were sauteed in butter and sprinkled with sugar, they kept that lovely tangy flavor which was a great compliment to the cream cheese.
 Which means it wasn’t too sweet making the warm maple syrup a welcome topping.